posm/posm.github.io/src/pages/returning-from-the-field/index.md

 1. Obtain an AOI extract (PBF or XML) corresponding to the point where the local OSM API branched from.
 (This is the PBF file you created through the AOI export and used to set up your POSM deployment )
 2. Gather local changesets.
 3. Initialize a git repository containing locally-modified entities present in the AOI extract.
-4. Obtain an AOI extract containing current data from your upstream (use export.posm.io and follow the same steps you did to create your POSM deloyment in the first place... but with current data).
+4. Obtain an AOI extract containing current data from your upstream (use export.posm.io and follow the same steps you did to create your POSM deployment in the first place... but with current data).
 5. Extract and apply changes to locally-modified entities from the current AOI extract.
 6. Create a branch representing the local history by applying all local changesets to a branch containing the starting AOI extract.
 7. Apply each local changeset to the branch containing the current AOI extract.